ayushgarg12345/EDA_Flipkart_Product_Data/README.md

 ### Business Implication

 Further analysis is required to evaluate additional factors such as seller quality, stock availability, brand distribution, product assortment, and customer demand patterns.
+---
+### Analysis 2: Impact of Discount Percentage on Sales Volume

+#### Objective

+Evaluate whether higher discount percentages lead to increased product sales.

+#### Method

+Performed Pearson correlation analysis between discount percentage and units sold.

+#### Result

+Correlation coefficient = -0.000088

+#### Interpretation

+The correlation coefficient is extremely close to zero, indicating no meaningful linear relationship between discount percentage and sales volume.

+#### Key Insight

+Products offering larger discounts did not consistently achieve higher sales volumes.
+Based on this dataset, discount percentage does not appear to be a primary driver of sales performance.

+#### Business Implication

+Decision-makers should investigate other factors such as product category, brand reputation, customer reviews, inventory availability, and seller performance rather than relying solely on discount strategies.